zhendrikse/science/optics/circular_aperture.md

 ## Diffraction pattern of a circular aperture
 <div class="header_line"><br/></div>

-Below you'll find a diffraction pattern of a circular aperture far from a screen, where the intensity is calculated as the square of the amplitude of the electric field.
-Since the resulting diffraction pattern is too faint to be discerned from a computer screen, a 'fake' intensity image of the diffraction pattern is shown as well, calculated by using the absolute value of the amplitude representing the intensity instead.
+Below you'll find a diffraction pattern of a circular aperture far away from a screen.
+The intensity is calculated as the square of the amplitude of the electric field.
+Since the resulting diffraction pattern is too faint to be discerned on a computer screen, a 'fake' intensity image of the diffraction pattern is shown as well, where the intensity is calculated by using the absolute value of the amplitude of the electric field instead.

 {% include_relative code/CircularAperture.html %}